orangopus/mixlook-legacy/README.md

 [Try it here](https://mixlook.ml)

 ## Features
-- Lookup profiles and watch livestreams
+- Lookup profiles and watch livestreams!
-- Generate a website using the Profile Generator.
+- Embedded profiles!
 - More features to come!

 ## Recent Updates